Webs of stars or how to triangulate free sums of point configurations: Webs of stars and sum-triangulations

-\phantomsection Inspired by the properties of $\bar\biglink$ established in the previous section, we now define webs of stars.
-This key concept will tell us how to combine the cells of triangulations of the summands to construct triangulations of a free sum.
+This key concept is inspired by the properties of $\bar\biglink$ established in the previous section, and tells us how to combine the cells of triangulations of the summands to construct triangulations of the free sum.

 \begin{definition}[web of stars] For any pair of triangulations $\triangle_P$ and $\triangle_Q$ of point configurations $P\subseteq \RR^d$ and $Q\subseteq \RR^e$, a \emph{web of stars} in $\triangle_Q$ with respect to~$\triangle_P$ is an order preserving map